-The Risk, Management and Administration Committee conducts regular financial reviews and the Board has decided that an Audit Committee is not required.
+The Board conducts regular financial reviews and has decided that an Audit Committee is not required.
+The internal audit function for the Ipswich Hospital Foundation is conducted by the entire Board.

 The Auditor General has exempted the Ipswich Hospital Foundation from audit by the Queensland Audit Office (QAO) as it is considered small size and low risk.
-The accounts are audited by R W Ramsey & Co.
+The accounts are externally audited by R W Ramsey & Co.